-- (1) A person intending to slaughter an animal in any place other than in recognizes abattoir must - (a) notify the Council in writing, fourteen days prior to the event; and;
+- (1) A person intending to slaughter an animal in any place other than in recognizes abattoir must - (a) notify the Council in writing, fourteen days prior to the event; and; - (b) submit prior written permission from the owner, tenant or person in control of the land where

-- (b) submit prior written permission from the owner, tenant or person in control of the land where such a slaughtering will occur if the person who performs the slaughtering is not the owner, tenant or person in control of the relevant land; if the applicant is the owner, must be submitted with the application. - (c) obtain prior written permission from Council to conduct such a slaughtering. - (d) slaughter the animal in a position where the slaughtering cannot be observed by any person on neighbouring premises or any member of the public; - use the meat derived from the slaughtered animal solely for the purpose of the religious or ceremonial feast; - (f) handle the meat in a hygienic manner at all times; - (g) dispose of any portions, faecal deposits and blood of the animal which are not used or consumed, in a manner which will not become a public health hazard or public health nuisance; and - (h) not keep such animal prior to slaughtering for a period in excess of 12 hours; - ensure that the animal does not cause a noise nuisance or disturbing noise whilst being kept for slaughter or being slaughtered. - (2) A person intending to slaughter an animal for religious and/or ceremonial purposes may require the service of an environmental health practitioner for post-mortem examination of the slaughtered animal at a cost determined by Council from time to time.
+- (c) obtain prior written permission from Council to conduct such a slaughtering. - (d) slaughter the animal in a position where the slaughtering cannot be observed by any person on neighbouring premises or any member of the public; - use the meat derived from the slaughtered animal solely for the purpose of the religious or ceremonial feast; - (f) handle the meat in a hygienic manner at all times; - (g) dispose of any portions, faecal deposits and blood of the animal which are not used or consumed, in a manner which will not become a public health hazard or public health nuisance and - (h) not keep such animal prior to slaughtering for a period in excess of 12 hours; - ensure that the animal does not cause a noise nuisance or disturbing noise whilst being kept for slaughter or being slaughtered. - (2) A person intending to slaughter an animal for religious and/or ceremonial purposes may require the service of an Environmental Health Practitioner for post-mortem examination of the slaughtered animal at a cost determined by Council from time to time.